That time there was a Georgian uprising on Texel during WWII

 However, it soon became clear that the Germans would lose the war, so the Georgians found themselves in a bit of a tricky situation.

-But if they fought back, maybe there was a chance or glory — or survival, at least.
+But if they fought back, maybe there was a chance of glory — or survival, at least.

 The uprising starts

-And so they did — fight back.
+And so, fight back they did.
 On April 6, 1945, the Georgians were supposed to be sent off to the front to fight the Allies.

 After midnight, however, they started their uprising instead, killing 450 German soldiers, most of whom were asleep.
 Initially, the uprising went smoothly.
 But then a fierce battle ensued.